ibadetazemi/-Tableau-Project/README.md

 My storyboard has been categorized into these 4 categories:

 1.)
 Overview of Airbnb
 2.)
-Property analysis
+Property Analysis
 3.)
-Pricing analysis
+Pricing Analysis
 4.)
-Host analysis
+Host Analysis

 ## Challenges
 (Some challenges I had faced were; customizing Tableau in order to address the questions being asked.
 Finding appropriate questions was another challenge that I had faced.)